gammasoft71/Examples_wxWidgets/README.md

 ## Common Controls

-[BitmapButton](src/CommonControls/BitmapButton) Shows how to create a wxWidgets Button and Bitmap with wxButton.
+[BitmapButton](src/CommonControls/BitmapButton) Shows how to create a Button widget and Bitmap with wxButton.

-[Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.
+[Button](src/CommonControls/Button) Shows how to create a Button widget and Event Click with wxButton.

+[CalendarCtrl](src/CommonControls/CalendarCtrl) Shows how to create a CalendarCtrl widget with wxCalendarCtrl.

-[CheckBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets CheckBox with wxCheckBox.
+[CheckBox](src/CommonControls/CheckBox) Shows how to create a CheckBox widget with wxCheckBox.

-[CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a wxWidgets CheckListBox with wxCheckListButton.
+[CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a CheckListBox widget with wxCheckListButton.

-[Choice](src/CommonControls/Choice) Shows how to create a wxWidgets Choice with wxChoice.
+[Choice](src/CommonControls/Choice) Shows how to create a Choice widget with wxChoice.

-[ComboBox](src/CommonControls/ComboBox) Shows how to create a wxWidgets ComboBox with wxComboBox.
+[ComboBox](src/CommonControls/ComboBox) Shows how to create a ComboBox widget with wxComboBox.

-[CommandLinkButton](src/CommonControls/CommandLinkButton) Shows how to create a wxWidgets CommandLinkButton with wxCommandLinkButton.
+[CommandLinkButton](src/CommonControls/CommandLinkButton) Shows how to create a CommandLinkButton widget with wxCommandLinkButton.

-[Control](src/CommonControls/Control) Shows how to create a wxWidgets Control with wwxControl.
+[Control](src/CommonControls/Control) Shows how to create a Control widget with wwxControl.

-[Gauge](src/CommonControls/Gauge) Shows how to create a wxWidgets Gauge with wxGauge.
+[Gauge](src/CommonControls/Gauge) Shows how to create a Gauge widget with wxGauge.

-[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a wxWidgets DateTimePicker with wxDatePicker.
+[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a DateTimePicker widget with wxDatePicker.

-[DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a wxWidgets DomainUpDown with own [wxDomainSpinCtrl](src/CommonControls/DomainUpDown/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).
+[DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a DomainUpDown widget with own [wxDomainSpinCtrl](src/CommonControls/DomainUpDown/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).

-[HScrollBar](src/CommonControls/HScrollBar) Shows how to create a wxWidgets HScrollBar with wxScrollBar.

-[Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.
+[GenericStaticBitmap](src/CommonControls/GenericStaticBitmap) Shows how to create a StaticBitmap widget with wxGenericStaticBitmap.

-[LinkLabel](src/CommonControls/LinkLabel) Shows how to create a wxWidgets LinkLabel with wxHyperLinkCtrl.
+[HyperlinkCtrl](src/CommonControls/HyperlinkCtrl) Shows how to create an HyperLink widget with wxHyperlinkCtrl.

-[ListBox](src/CommonControls/ListBox) Shows how to create a wxWidgets ListBox with wxListBox.
+[ListBox](src/CommonControls/ListBox) Shows how to create a ListBox widget with wxListBox.

-[ListView](src/CommonControls/ListView) Shows how to create a wxWidgets ListView with wxListCtrl.
+[ListCtrl](src/CommonControls/ListCtrl) Shows how to create a ListCtrl widget with wxListCtrl.

-[MonthCalendar](src/CommonControls/MonthCalendar) Shows how to create a wxWidgets MonthCalendar with wxCalendarCtrl.

-[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a wxWidgets NotifyIcon with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).
+[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a NotifyIcon widget with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).

-[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a wxWidgets NumericUpDown with wxSpinCtrl and wxSpinCtrlDouble.
+[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a NumericUpDown widget with wxSpinCtrl and wxSpinCtrlDouble.

-[PictureBox](src/CommonControls/PictureBox) Shows how to create a wxWidgets CheckBox with wxStaticBitmap.
+[PictureBox](src/CommonControls/PictureBox) Shows how to create a CheckBox widget with wxStaticBitmap.

-[RadioButton](src/CommonControls/RadioButton) Shows how to create a wxWidgets RadioButton with wxRadioButton.
+[RadioButton](src/CommonControls/RadioButton) Shows how to create a RadioButton widget with wxRadioButton.

-[RichTextBox](src/CommonControls/RichTextBox) Shows how to create a wxWidgets RichTextBox with wxRichTextCtrl.
+[RichTextBox](src/CommonControls/RichTextBox) Shows how to create a RichTextBox widget with wxRichTextCtrl.

+[ScrollBar](src/CommonControls/ScrollBar) Shows how to create a ScrollBar widget with wxScrollBar.

+[StaticText](src/CommonControls/StaticText) Shows how to create a StaticText widget with wxStaticText.

-[TextBox](src/CommonControls/TextBox) Shows how to create a wxWidgets TextBox with wxTextCtrl.
+[TextBox](src/CommonControls/TextBox) Shows how to create a TextBox widget with wxTextCtrl.

-[ToolTip](src/CommonControls/ToolTip) Shows how to create a wxWidgets ToolTip with wxRichToolTip.
+[ToolTip](src/CommonControls/ToolTip) Shows how to create a ToolTip widget with wxRichToolTip.

-[TrackBar](src/CommonControls/TrackBar) Shows how to create a wxWidgets TrackBar with wxSlider.
+[TrackBar](src/CommonControls/TrackBar) Shows how to create a TrackBar widget with wxSlider.

-[TreeView](src/CommonControls/TreeView) Shows how to create a wxWidgets TreeView with wxTreeCtrl.
+[TreeView](src/CommonControls/TreeView) Shows how to create a TreeView widget with wxTreeCtrl.

-[VScrollBar](src/CommonControls/VScrollBar) Shows how to create a wxWidgets VScrollBar with wxScrollBar.
+[VScrollBar](src/CommonControls/VScrollBar) Shows how to create a VScrollBar widget with wxScrollBar.

-[WebBrowser](src/CommonControls/WebBrowser) Shows how to create a wxWidgets WebBrowser with wxWebView.
+[WebBrowser](src/CommonControls/WebBrowser) Shows how to create a WebBrowser widget with wxWebView.

 ## Book Controls

+[Notebook](src/BookControls/Choicebook) Shows how to create a Choicebook widget with wxChoiceBook.

+[Notebook](src/BookControls/Listbook) Shows how to create a Listbook widget with wxListBook.

+[Notebook](src/BookControls/Notebook) Shows how to create a Notebook widget with wxNoteBook.

+[Notebook](src/BookControls/Simplebook) Shows how to create a Simplebook widget with wxSimplebook.

+[Notebook](src/BookControls/Toolbook) Shows how to create a Toolbook widget with wxToolbook.

-[Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.
+[Notebook](src/BookControls/Treebook) Shows how to create a Treebook widget with wxTreebook.

 ## Containers